-Section 4.1 You stay in the Deductible Stage until you have paid \$415 for your drugs
+Section 4.1 You stay in the Deductible Stage until you have paid \$435 for your drugs

 The Deductible Stage is the first payment stage for your drug coverage.
 This stage begins when you fill your first prescription in the year.
-When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$415 for 2019.
+When you are in this payment stage, you must pay the full cost of your drugs until you reach the plan's deductible amount, which is \$435.